How to Find a Business Merchant Category Code | Bankrate

 - MCCs affect the interchange rates and fees businesses pay, how the IRS classifies a business for tax purposes and how customers are rewarded on the purchases they make.

-Merchant category codes — or MCCs — are four-digit codes that affect how credit cards are used in multiple ways.
+Merchant category codes — or MCCs — are codes that affect how credit cards are used.
 On the business side, MCCs affect the interchange rates and card processing fees a retailer or supplier pays for the products or goods it sells.
 They also affect how the IRS classifies businesses and the taxes those businesses owe.
 And for consumers looking to maximize credit card rewards, MCCs impact the way cardholders are rewarded for the purchases they make.

+We break down the types of merchant category codes you’ll run into most often, as well as how to find out which one corresponds to a certain store or service.

 What is a merchant category code?